-I wandered a few more boutiques along Bedford Ave, until it started to rain quite badly.
+I wandered a few more boutiques along Bedford Ave, until it started to rain.
 I ducked into Blue Bottle Coffee for a latte to wait for the weather to die down.
 Blue Bottle is one of my favourite US Third-Wave roasters, being based in Oakland they are one of the main roasters I drink at when I am in San Francisco.
 They now have a roasters in Oakland and Brooklyn.
 While not a strong as some of my other favourites, they are closer to a Melbourne latte than you will get most other places – just order a double shot.

 After an hour, the rain died down and I head out into the street.
 It was time to wander and call Mum – I hadn’t called her in a few weeks and it was high time for a catch up.
 I wandered around and kicked around in the snow while we were talking, and when we were done it was time to meet up with some friends from Melbourne and some other people they knew from Melbourne who now live in Brooklyn.